-The Ben & Catherine Ivy Foundation Emerging Leader Award provides grant support to early-to-mid-career investigators conducting high-impact, high-reward translational research for glioblastoma.
+The Ben & Catherine Ivy Foundation Emerging Leader Award provides grant support to early-to-mid-career investigators (within ten years of beginning initial faculty appointment) conducting high-impact, high-reward translational research for glioma.
 This award is intended to support ambitious pilot projects designed to identify drug strategies appropriate for early-phase pharmacodynamic- and pharmacokinetic-driven clinical trials in partnership with the Ivy Brain Tumor Center.

 - A PhD, MD or equivalent is required.